-Brockport Police investigating rock thrown into home as hate crime
+Brockport police investigating rock thrown into home as hate crime

 “I feel a little adrenaline going and a little discombobulated today just because I think I’ve gone through all the stages,” she said.
 “You know I was really sad this morning, I was angry.
 I’m also feeling hopeful because, like I said, the community is surrounding us right now and I don’t feel this was personally an attack on me.
 I think it was an attack on my community, unfortunately.”

-Officers with the Brockport Police Department are increasing patrols in the area.
+Officials with the Brockport Police Department say they are increasing patrols in the area.